Amanrazdan/ashish-passi-portfolio/src/pages/posts/the-twimbit-journey.md

 He was not a hush-hush kind about what he was working on in a competitive startup environment!

 That's the guy we want our technology team built around, I thought.

+Where do I find someone like him?

+Steve Blank was imploring to 'step outside the building'.
+I had to be focused on market validation and keep a keen eye.